nkakouros-original/ansible-role-nextcloud/README.md

 #           showWeekNr: 'yes'
 #
 # App and core configuration happens per user.
 To find out what config options are
+# available, there are two options.
+The best is to make the changes manually in
-# available, either make the changes manually and then the oc_preferences table
+# the admin interface and then check the oc_preferences and oc_appconfig tables
+# in your nextcloud database to see what changed and get the names from there.
-# in your nextcloud database or use your browsers inspection tool to inspect the
+# The second option is to use your browsers inspection tool to inspect the
 # form element in the nextcloud admin interface that you want to change.
 Try to
 # find the ng-model attribute of the <input> tag.
 It should be sth like
 # 'settingsShowWeekNr'.
 The config name in this case will be 'showWeekNr'.